eachabys/tdi_sample/README.md

 The other notebook ingredients_quantity.ipynb includes an analysis of how many ingredients are used in a recipe.
 The resulting graph shows how many meal recipes  which contain only 2,3,4,... ingredients to cook a meal.
 Here, it seems that the most meals can be cooked with 10 variable ingredients.
 The data shows that the majority of recipes can be cooked with less than 20 ingredients.

 # Suggested Implementation
-To execute the goal it's planned to use the following technologies: Python (Jupyter notebook) for an initial analysis, PostgresSQL to run queries, the front-end might be depicted using Grafana and depending on the size of the db tables, they can be moved to cloud.
+To execute the goal it's planned to use the following technologies: Python (Jupyter notebook) for an initial analysis, PostgresSQL to run queries.
+Depending on the size of the db tables, they can be moved to cloud.